2020 has been reported as "one for the books." Mm-hmm. Roger that!

 - My personal hunch is that you should explore the subtle yet magical properties of pure hydrosols as a simple yet powerfully gentle way to cleanse or tone the skin.
 Hydrosols, in my opinion, are WAY underrated as gentle face tonics, and I think more people need to jump on the hydrosol bandwagon.
 Start with small, gentle steps towards correcting your skin (like hydrosols), and if you find you need something "stronger", consider introducing essential oils renowned for fighting bacteria (like tea tree), and/or skin-healing oils like lavender, frankincense, and helichrysum.
 They can be incorporated into a simple toner, cleanser, face mask, spot treatment, or various DIY concoctions.
 Just be sure to always dilute essential oils safely and adequately, especially for the delicate skin on the face!
 Again - less is more.

-To recommend a few simple, inexpensive things beyond the basics above, I have learned that zinc oxide (the common active ingredient in diaper salve) is highly recommended for treating "maskne".
+- Zinc oxide (the common active ingredient in diaper salve) is highly recommended for treating "maskne".
 This comes as no surprise to me.
-The idea here is that the same conditions that cause diaper rash (humid, warm, wet conditions that lack proper air circulation) are replicated when wearing a mask, and therefore, they can be treated in the same way.
+The idea here is that the same conditions that cause diaper rash (humid, warm, wet conditions that lack proper air circulation) are replicated when wearing a mask, and therefore, the two conditions can be treated in the same way.
 Using a zinc product (diaper salve, for example) could prove very useful in creating a protective barrier on the skin and providing anti-inflammatory relief to red and irritated skin, just as it does on babies' bottoms.
 My recommendation is to read ingredient labels before purchasing a product.
 Understand what you are putting on your skin!
 Not all products are created equally, and if you want to avoid toxic chemicals, you must read the ingredient list.
 I have seen some pretty scary diaper salves on the market!
 If you need a truly clean, nontoxic, affordable, and highly effective diaper salve, then look no further than our very own Demeter's Touch Diaper Salve.
-A bestseller with raving reviews, it comes in at only $16.50.
-I honestly believe it could make a perfect choice for "maskne".
+A bestseller with raving reviews, I believe it could make a perfect choice for "maskne".

 I believe that activated charcoal could also make an excellent addition to your skincare routine, thanks to its deep cleansing yet gentle properties.
 Activated charcoal's fantastic ability to draw out impurities in the skin can prevent clogged pores that lead to acne.
-Try an activated charcoal face soap (we make that, too!), a cleanser, or facemask to give the skin a helping hand.
+Try an activated charcoal face soap (we are launching one in 2021), cleanser, or facemask to give the skin a helping hand.
 And most importantly - observe the skin - it will communicate with you what is working and what is not!
+Soap and/or unnecessary chemicals in traditional products may aggravate your skin.

 So those are my thoughts on "maskne".
 And now, I would love to hear from you!
 Are you suffering from "maskne"?
 If so, what has helped you?
 Tell me in the comments below!
 Together, we can figure this out by sharing our collective wisdom and experiences with one another and help our community through these challenging times.